 There are no tax consequences to the Participants or the Company by reason of the grant of the Stock Options.
-Upon exercise, the Participant will recognize taxable ordinary income equal to the excess of the Common Stock's fair market value on the date of exercise over the exercise price.
+Upon exercise of a nonqualified Stock Option, the Participant will recognize taxable ordinary income equal to the excess of the Common Stock's fair market value on the date of exercise over the exercise price.
 Generally, the Company will be entitled to a business expense deduction equal to the taxable ordinary income recognized by the Participant.
+With an incentive Stock Option, the Participant is first taxed when he sells or otherwise disposes of the stock acquired by option and therefore the Company generally receives no tax deduction for incentive stock options.
 Upon disposition of the Common Stock, the Participant will recognize a capital gain or loss equal to the difference between the selling price and the sum of the amount paid for such stock plus any amount recognized as ordinary income upon exercise of the option.
 Such gain or loss will be long or short-term depending on whether the stock was held for more than one year.